 - The lid can be hard to close when the cup is filled (due to squishy bottom)

-For more information on stojo travel, cups visit their website here.
+For more information visit the stojo website here.
 For more travel gear ideas see:

 - Reasons to Travel with a Good Pair of Flip Flops #ReefEscape